GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 ## Hybrid List

-A table of key/value pairs from which entity transactional data can be assigned.
+A table of key/value pairs from which entity transactional data can be selectively assigned based on specific policies.

 ## tenantAdmin